K2GQ/k2gq.github.io/_posts/2024-08-21-roseland-run-invite.md

 **Requirements:**
 - A 2-meter FM radio (HT or mobile) is needed to participate.

 Your role will be crucial in ensuring the safety of participants along the race course.
-If you're interested in volunteering, please reach out to Roseland ARC at [roselandarc@gmail.com](mailto:roselandarc@gmail.com).
+If you're interested in volunteering, please reach out to Jesse, N1UGK at [Jbertier@arrl.net](mailto:Jbertier@arrl.net).

 Thank you for your support!
 Let's make this event a safe and successful one!